-At Enfield Grammar School we offer a varied and engaging programme of study in English for boys in years 7 to 9, which consists of five Core Units.
-These reflect the skills and knowledge described in the National Curriculum.
+At Enfield Grammar School we offer a varied and engaging programme of study in English for boys in years 7 to 9.

 The units of study in English reflect the full range of reading, writing and speaking and listening skills essential in English Language and Literature.
 These skills are developed alongside texts that are studied in class.

 Pupils are assessed in each unit.
 The assessments mirror GCSE stye questions.
 This way we will help them develop the skills through KS3 for success at GCSE and A level.